facebookincubator/velox/velox/docs/develop/operators.rst

   [l_suppkey, l_orderkey, null,      1],
   [l_suppkey, null,       null,      3]

-Note: The grouping_id_0 in Spark is calculated based on a bitmask.
+Note: The last column serves as a special group ID, indicating the grouping set to which each row belongs.
+In Spark, this ID is calculated using a bitmask.
 If a certain column is selected, the bit value is assigned as 0; otherwise, it is assigned as 1.
 Therefore, the binary representation of the first row is (000), resulting in 0.
 The binary representation of the second row is (001), resulting in 1.
 The binary representation of the third row is (011), resulting in 3.

 For example, if the input rows are: